 Common EUC use cases: The flexibility and security of cloud-based EUC make it applicable to a variety of scenarios across industries:

-Enterprise Workforce: Large companies use EUC services to support distributed teams and global offices.
+Enterprise workforce: Large companies use EUC services to support distributed teams and global offices.
 Instead of shipping laptops or keeping regional data centers, an enterprise can onboard new employees or contractors in minutes by provisioning cloud desktops (via WorkSpaces) pre-loaded with corporate applications.
 This ensures all users get a consistent, secure environment without the hassle of managing physical hardware [3].
 EUC solutions also help when scaling up teams quickly or integrating acquisitions, as IT can deliver standardized work environments on demand.

 Education: Schools and universities leverage EUC to provide students and faculty with access to specialized software and lab environments from anywhere.
 For example, Amazon AppStream 2.0 enables students to run high-performance applications (like engineering, graphic design, or STEM software) on low-cost devices through a browser, effectively turning any internet-connected computer into a powerful virtual lab [5].
 This is invaluable for remote learning programs, computer labs, or Bring Your Device (BYOD) initiatives in education, as it ensures that every student can use required applications without needing expensive workstations.